Speech testing is the measure of how well speech can be detected in each ear.

 If you think you may be among the nearly 50 million Americans with hearing loss, you’ll need to be tested by an audiologist to make a positive diagnosis.
 Speech testing is one of the most common ways to determine the extent of hearing loss being experienced.

-Involving a measure of the levels of speech an individual can detect, it’s usually done on children who are old enough to understand the instructions and adults.
+Involving a measure of the levels of speech an individual can detect, it’s usually done on adults and children who are old enough to understand the instructions.

 What Is Speech Testing?